hashicorp/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 ## Nomad 0.4.0

-Nomad 0.4.0 has backward incompatible changes in the logic which removes services which are no longer referenced by any running task on clients.
-An in-place upgrade of the Nomad client is going to result in some stray services on the client.
+Nomad 0.4.0 has backward incompatible changes in the logic for Consul deregistration.
+When a Task which was started by Nomad 0.3.X is uncleanly shut down, the Nomad 0.4 Client will no longer clean up any stale services.
+If an in-place upgrade of the Nomad client to 0.4 prevents the Task from gracefully shutting down and deregistering its Consul-registered services, the Nomad Client will not clean up the remaining Consul services registered with the 0.3 Executor.

 We recommend draining a node before upgrading to 0.4.0 and then re-enabling the node once the upgrade is complete.

 ## Nomad 0.3.1